 Anyone can buy a redeemable deed.
 You just have to be the top bidder at the auction.
 The highest bidder gets it.

 How do you know what to do?
-Well, first of all, I wouldn’t just show up at the sale and start bidding if I was an ameteur.
-I would go to the sale two or three times to observe the auction because it’s confusing between the deed of trust, the mortgage and the redeemable deed.
+Well, first of all, I wouldn’t just show up at the sale and start bidding if I was an amateur.
+I would go to the sale two or three times to observe the auction.

 What if you decide to bid $100,000, and you’ve got a mortgage for $200,000.
 You’re at retail value.
-So you need to understand what you’re doing at this auction.
+So you need to understand what you’re doing at a Texas tax auction.

 If you bid $100,000 and the property owner does not come in and redeem, you now have a $300,000 property that you paid $300,000 for.
 That’s not profitable.

 This question comes up on a regular basis.
-What kind of deed will you get for an auction property?
+What type of deed will you get for an auction property?

-If you’re talking about at a regular auction, they could give you a treasurer’s deed or a quitclaim deed.
-They could give you anything but a warranty deed.
+At a regular tax deed auction, they could give you a treasurer’s deed or a quitclaim deed, anything but a warranty deed.
 The county is not going to warranty your property.

 We hope you enjoyed Ted’s lesson, “Can you buy tax deeds or tax liens in Texas?”